 We will try to combine a human eye and a sea view.

-In the first stage we will select the eye and the eyebrow with the Lasso tool or by using the Quick Mask mode.
+In the first stage we will select the eye and the eyebrow with the Lasso tool or Elliptical Selection tool.

 Note: If you work in the standalone version of AKVIS Chameleon just use the pencil tools in the program to draw red and blue outlines.
 They are available in the plugin version too.
 With these tools you can draw the contours and edit them.

-Then we copy the selection by calling AKVIS -> Chameleon -> Grab Fragment from the Filter menu.
+Then we copy the selection by calling AKVIS -> Chameleon -> Grab Fragment from the Effects menu.